 • Ask them to select their favourite and stand by it

 • Ask them to really look at their chosen artwork and think about such things as– what’s going on?
 What’s the weather like?
 How do you know what the weather is like?
 What colours have been used?
 What does this tell you?
 What kind of marks has the artist used?
 What’s the atmosphere?

-• Set the scene by describing their usual tv mode watching the end of a favourite programme then the weather reports come on.
-Ask them to recreate a weather report for the landscape painting they have chosen.
-Select individual pupils at a time and ask them to give a weather report back on their painting – be light hearted – is it a great weekend for gardeners?
+• Ask pupils to recreate a weather report for the landscape painting they have chosen.
+Select individual pupils at a time and ask them to give a weather report back on their painting.
+Be light hearted – is it a great weekend for gardeners?
 Do they need to put fleece on their plants tonight?
 Will we need sun cream in the next few days?
-Are there any flood warnings to be had?
+Are there any flood warnings to give?